-12. Reporting

-- a) The Grantee shall submit quarterly progress reports, with each report due on or before the last day of April, July, October, and January, continuing until the project is complete and final project report is approved.
-The quarterly progress report is required even if no activity has occurred for the quarter and no reimbursement is requested for the quarter. - b) The quarterly and final report shall include a narrative summary of the work completed each quarter and for the project to date and a summary of cash and in-kind expenditures for the quarter and total project. - c) Grantee shall submit a Final Financial report and Final Invoice not later than 60 days after the expiration or termination of this Contract.

-13. Subrecipient Monitoring
+- 12. Reporting - a) The Grantee shall submit quarterly progress reports, with each report due on or before the last day of April, July, October, and January, continuing until the project is complete and final project report is approved.
+The quarterly progress report is required even if no activity has occurred for the quarter and no reimbursement is requested for the quarter.
+A budget report from the grantee must accompany each quarterly progress report. - b) The quarterly and final report shall include a narrative summary of the work completed each quarter and for the project to date and a summary of cash and in-kind expenditures for the quarter and total project. - c) The Grantee shall submit a 50% progress report by February 28, 2023, to provide detailed information on the contracts that have been approved and executed for the project.
+This report requires the grantee to show whether 50% of contract funds has been encumbered to contracts. - d) Grantee shall submit a Final Financial report and Final Invoice not later than 60 days after the expiration or termination of this Contract. - 13.
+Subrecipient Monitoring

 Grantee to monitor subrecipient activities.
-Division will spot-inspect completed work prior to submission of each invoice.
+Division will inspect completed work prior to submission of each invoice.